Hands-On Community Programs

 • Invisibility in nature

-• Interspecies communication
+• Animal communication and tracking

 • Leather sewing

-• Wild edibles and medicines
+• Wild medicines

 • Shelter building